hungf8342/MIWilson/README.md

 ## Qbar (mean of Qhats) and Ubar (average response variance over imputed datasets)
 Qbar(qhats)
-#> [1] 0.232
+#> [1] 0.208
 Ubar(qhats, m, nrow)
-#> [1] 0.0070144
+#> [1] 0.0065536
 ```

 ## Basic Usage: P-hats Argument

-If the user provides their imputed datasets (rather than relying on the
+If the user provides their own imputed datasets (rather than relying on
-`mice` package), MI-Wilson allows them to input the corresponding vector
+the `mice` package), MI-Wilson allows them to input the corresponding
-of observed binomial proportions instead of a mids object.
+vector of observed binomial proportions instead of a mids object.
 `mi_wilson_phat` and `mi_wald_phat` take in a vector of observed
 binomial proportions (one proportion for each of \(m\) imputed
 datasets), the number of total observations (must be constant across